rynProject/FaceRecognition/README.md

 ## Instalation

-1. create a database face recognition
+1. create a database facerecognition
 2. import facerecognition.sql
 3. run train.py
    will add a new file in the form of train.yml